Cost of Living in Korea

 Will I save money living in Korea?

 "Living in Korea can be more affordable than living in the United States in many ways.
 The cost of living in Korea is generally lower than in the United States, with rent, groceries, and transportation being significantly cheaper.
 Additionally, the cost of healthcare is much lower in Korea than in the United States, making it easier to access quality medical care.
 Furthermore, taxes are lower in Korea than in the United States, which can help to reduce overall expenses.
-All of these factors can help to make living in Korea more affordable than living in the United States," explained one expat living in Korea.
+All of these factors can help to make living in Korea more affordable than living in the United States," remarked one in Korea.

 What is the average cost of housing in Korea?